 The real barrier to the realisation of a radical politics of love, however, is not the necessity of anger or the nature of love.
 The real barrier is the combination of a cramped ideological discourse and a paralysing cynicism that pervades so much contemporary political discourse.
 To open up a space for love in our time, we need to broaden what is regarded as politically possible in the face of such cynicism.

 We can see more clearly now than ever the presence of emotions in politics, particularly negative ones.
 The way to respond is not to try to shut down emotions in politics altogether – to try, in vain, to insist on calm, rational discourse.
 The way forward lies in working out which emotions have a rightful place in politics, being clear about what we mean (and do not mean) by those emotions, and translating those emotions into political practice.
-That’s maybe, just maybe, part of how love could trump hate.Make a donation
+That’s maybe, just maybe, part of how love could trump hate.Support Aeon: make a one-off donation